GRIMCAT-07/QobuzDownloaderX-Mobile/README.md

 - Intuitive navigation

 ## Credits
-Inspired by Qo-DL by Sorrow & Dash
+Inspired by Qo-DL by Sorrow & Dash and to ImAiiR
-Developed by JemPH

 ## Legal Notice
 I take no responsibility for how you choose to use QBDLX Mobile (QobuzDownloaderX-Mobile).